donaldvenus/EE480Assignment3/README.md

 Assignment 3 for EE 480 - Pipelined processor design

-proc.v contains the in-process processor
+proc.v contains the completed pipelined KySMET processor design

-pipe_example.v contains Dr. Dietz's example pipelined processor shown in class

 kysmet.aik contains the aik specification for this processor